stevenharradine/service-x10-cm19a/README.md

 # Remote Control Web Service for the cm19a
-Provides the service to remotely control the cm19a
+Provides the web service to remotely control the cm19a

 ## Usage
 ### Starting the service